 Glutamine is an amino acid found in all protein-rich foods.
 Your body can also make it when it needs it.

-Glutamine is a common dietary supplement used by bodybuilders and other athletes to improve recovery, reduce muscle breakdown, boost immune function, and build muscle.
+Glutamine is a common dietary supplement used by bodybuilders and other athletes to improve recovery, reduce muscle breakdown, elevate growth hormone levels, and boost immune function.

 There is no reason to spend money on glutamine supplements.